thomas-maurice/gowerline/plugins/colourenv/README.md

+# Colourenv - Context dependent evironment variable printing

 Returns an different colour segment depending on the value of an env variable

+## How to configure the plugin

-Configure in `~/.gowerline/colourenv.yaml` like so:
+Configure it in in `~/.gowerline/colourenv.yaml` like so:
 ```yaml
 variables:
   ENV: